 Bad Customer Communication

-CRM is a great way to improve your communication with your leads, clients, and potential customers.
-You can easily call, message, or email your contacts from a single location.
-Easily access a log of all your previous interactions with that contact, or access a customer’s existing purchase history to quickly address any of their questions or concerns.
+CRM is a great way to improve communication with leads, clients, and potential customers.
+You can call, message, or email your contacts from a single location.
+Easily access a log of all your previous interactions with that contact, or access a customer’s existing purchase history to address any of their questions or concerns.
 Many CRMs will also let you respond through social media messaging systems.

 Little to No Sales and Marketing Collaboration